katyacano/milestone-project-4/README.md

 ### **Test-** Missing any information on Add Product page should result in error messages for each line that is missing or has insufficient characters.
 - Result: Tested by entering various combinations of information/misinformation.
 Action works as intended.
 No errors.

-### **Test-** Edit/Delete buttons for each product should only be visible to super user designated as "Staff" in databse.
+### **Test-** Edit/Delete buttons for each product should only be visible to super user designated as "Staff" in database.
 - Result: Tested with different users.
 Action works as intended.
 Users are not able to edit or delete products unless they are superusers.
 No errors.

 ### **Test-** Search function should look for keyword matches in category name, product, and product detail pages.